Through Tuesday, August 31

 “The Putnam believes in strong community collaboration,” says Putnam President and CEO Rachael Mullins, “and we’re proud to be partnering with the Figge Art Museum on their upcoming For America exhibit from the National Academy of Design.
 When we learned of the portraiture by American Masters which will be featured, we thought it would be a great opportunity to compare and contrast portraits from cultures around the world.
 We hope visitors will get a chance to see both exhibits.”

-Faces of the Past will be on display at the Putnam Museum & Science Center through June 30, with the venue currently open from 10 a.m. to 5 p.m.
-Wednesdays through Sundays.
+Faces of the Past will be on display at the Putnam Museum & Science Center through August 31, with the venue currently open from 10 a.m. to 5 p.m. on Mondays through Saturdays and noon to 5 p.m. on Sundays.
 Viewing of the exhibition is free with $8-9 general admission, and more information is available by calling (563)324-1933 and visiting Putnam.org.